-Schools, colleges and universities hold open days, allowing would-be scholars to grab insights into the subject matters, the way things work, and the culture of the place.
+Schools and colleges hold open days, allowing would-be scholars to gain insights into the subject matters, the way things work, and the culture of the place.
 The main aim of course, is inspiration.
-Ditto the Crisp Open Days.
+Ditto the Crisp Malt Customer Open Days.

-After grain intake, it’s past the storage silos (which are carefully regulated in terms of moisture and temperature), to the steeping vessels, the floor maltings, the larger malting facilities, the kiln and the bagging line.
+After the barley grain intake, it’s past the storage silos (which are carefully regulated in terms of moisture and temperature), to the steeping vessels, the floor maltings, the larger malting facilities, the kiln, and the bagging line.

-Becky Gee, our Grain Procurement Manager talked about the importance of the relationships we have with farmers supplying our sites in Norfolk, Scotland, Germany and Poland – and about the prospects for this year’s harvests.
+Becky Gee, our grain procurement manager talked about the importance of the relationships we have with farmers supplying our sites in Norfolk, England, Scotland, Germany and Poland – and about the prospects for this year’s harvests.

-Tom Trivedi and Rob Howlett from Barsham, went through the tasting notes, while our Sales Manager, Mike Benson, spoke at length about the impact made by different malts on the flavour, colour and texture of beers.
+Tom Trivedi and Rob Howlett from Barsham, went through the tasting notes, while our sales manager, Mike Benson, spoke at length about the impact made by different malts on the flavor, color and texture of beers.

 Tom Lunn, Forest Distillery